jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 2. Be able to configure the name of the platform cache partition used by the org cache & session cache
 3. Be able to configure the cache duration for platform cache
 4. Support for multiple platform cache partitions
-5. Control if cache values are immutable (meaning that cannot be changed until the cache expires) or mutable (any cached value can be overwritten at any time)
+5. Control if cache values are immutable (meaning that the values cannot be changed until the cache expires) or mutable (any cached value can be overwritten at any time)

 With these features in mind, let's create a new [custom metadata type (CMDT)](https://trailhead.salesforce.com/content/learn/modules/custom_metadata_types_dec) object to store the configurations.
 CMDT are a great way to store configurable data that can also be deployed, which seems like a great solution for our cache management system.
 In this case, I've created a new CMDT called `CacheConfiguration__mdt` with several fields to control the cache system's behavior.